 OHC Biblical Distinctives

 What sets Overland Hills Church apart from the culture around us?
 What might make our church doctrinally distinct from another church?
 There are matters of biblical interpretation where faithful Christians can and will disagree.
-For some believers these may be matters of conscience.
-Furthermore, as the culture and sadly, many churches bow to secularizing, anti-biblical pressures we must be explicit with the implications of our doctrinal positions for both moral and legal reasons.
+For some believers, these may be matters of conscience.
+Furthermore, as the culture, and sadly many churches, bow to secularizing, anti-biblical pressures, we must be explicit with the implications of our doctrinal positions for both moral and legal reasons.

-For these reasons we have set forth the following distinctives.
+For these reasons, we have set forth the following distinctives.

 Biblical Marriage and Gender

 We believe that God created and sanctioned marriage to bring together a man and woman by joining them in a “one-flesh” union (Genesis 2:18-25).
-Marriage between one man and one woman for life uniquely reflects Christ’s relationship with His Church (Ephesians 5:21-33).
-Marriage also serves as the foundational unit of a stable society (I Corinthians 7:2).
+Marriage between one man and one woman for life uniquely reflects Christ’s relationship with his Church (Ephesians 5:21-33).
+Marriage also serves as the foundational unit of a stable society (1 Corinthians 7:2).
 God’s creative intent provides for sexual intimacy only in the context of heterosexual, monogamous, lifelong marriage.
 We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, incest, and use of pornography) is sinful and offensive to God (Matthew 15:18-20).

 We believe that gender matters.
 God wonderfully and immutably creates each person as male or female.
 These distinct, equal, and complementary genders together reflect the image and nature of God (Genesis 1:26-27).
 God has made us male or female, and no alterations to or defilement of the physical form can change that.